TRENDING

 Bandersnatch (5x00)

 The accessibility of technology and content creation has led to diverse, indie games and interactive narrative experiments, sparking a discussion on what defines a video game and the role of interactivity.
-Brooker situates his interactive story in the 1980s, a time when interactivity in games was in its infancy, highlighting the ongoing debate about video game definition.
-The content and form of Bandersnatch are centered around these ideas.
+Brooker situates his interactive story in the 1980s, a time when interactivity in games was in its infancy, highlighting the ongoing debate about the definition of a video game.
+The content and format of "Bandersnatch" are centered around these ideas.

 Hated in the Nation (3x06)